chcederquist/weeknumber-iso8601/README.md

-Thank you for the correction!
-Here’s the updated README with the MIT-0 license.

----

 # weeknumber-iso8601

 A lightweight(250 bytes minified) function to calculate the ISO 8601 week number for a given Date-object.
 Includes TS-definition.